 Upon completion, a short written report on the outcomes of any research must be submitted.
 ISID and ESCMID also encourage recipients of grants to present their results at scientific meetings and to submit them for publication in peer-reviewed journals including, but not limited to, the International Journal of Infectious Diseases.

-Proposals will be reviewed by members of ISID’s Research Committee and grants awarded in collaboration with ISID and ESCMID’s research program directors.
+Proposals will be reviewed and scored by members of ISID’s Research Committee and grants awarded in collaboration with ISID and ESCMID’s research program directors.